Lemonexe/VLizard/docs/user/tests.md

 ### Herington test

+An empirical extension of the Redlich-Kister test.
 - **Deprecated**.
 Use only if you are specifically required to!
-- Similar to Redlich-Kister test.
+- Very similar to Redlich-Kister test.
 - No support for isothermal data.

 ### Slope test

 - Evaluates individual points.
-- For internal use only.
+- Suitable only for internal research.
-  - No conventional criteria at all, only visual inspection of outlying points.
+  - No conventional criteria are available, only visual inspection of outlying points.
-- Very sensitive to random errors, but then gives no information on thermodynamic consistency.
+- Very sensitive to random errors (obscures the information on thermodynamic consistency).
   - Particularly prone to errors near edges of measured range.